rafaelmoczalla/streamProcessingExample/README.md

-# streamProcessingExample
+# Simulation of Stream Processing Use Case
-Stream Processing with typical workload.
+Stream processing simulation of a typical game use case.

 Author: [Rafael Moczalla](Rafael.Moczalla@hpi.de)